psangunna/Pr_Get_next_line/README.md

 # get_next_line
 **get_next_line** is a function that reads and returns a line from a file descriptor.
-This README provides details on the implementation, usage, and compilation instructions for the project.
+This README provides details on the implementation, usage, compilation instructions and the code and logic used for the project.
 # Index
 - [Description](#description)
   	- [Function Prototype](#fun_prototype)